 About Me

 I am a third-year Ph.D. student from the Department of Computer Science and Engineering at The Ohio State University, advised by Professor Wei-Lun (Harry) Chao.
-My research interests lie in Parameter Efficient Transfer Learning, Multimodal LLM, Continual Learning, Learning with Imperfect Data.
+My research interests lie in Efficient Foundation Model Adaptation (CVPR23, NeurIPS23, NeurIPS24), Multimodal LLM (NeurIPS24), Continual Learning (AAAI-21, CVPR21-W, Neurocomputing, 1st place of CVPR20-Competition, AIJ), Learning with Imperfect Data (NeurIPS23-W).

 I obtained my MASc. from the University of Toronto advised by Prof. Scott Sanner.
 I worked on Continual Learning and Recommender Systems during my master collaborating with LG AI Research.